richarvey/aws-docker-toolkit/README.md

 Running in sandbox mode gives the CLI tools access to your current workign directory and your AWS credentials (potentially ~/.aws).
 Its controlled by specifying _-v \`pwd\`:/cfg -v ~/.aws:/home/awsuser/.aws_ on the command line.
 This will be the mode used in all the examples.

 ## Running the toolkit in open mode
 To give you more access to files ouside your current working directory you can swap _-v \`pwd\`:/cfg -v ~/.aws:/home/awsuser/.aws_ for ___-v ~/:/home/awsuser___.
-This give docker access to your entire home directory including your docker credentials.
+This give docker access to your entire home directory including your docker credentials. _NOTE:_ I recommend running these as bash alias' in order to make its a smooth process of using this toolkit.

 #### Using the cli